papersgpt/papersgpt-for-zotero/README.md

 ## Key Features

 **Chat multiple PDFs**
-Select multiple files(Windows: ctrl+, MacOS: command+) or some collection in main window of Zotero, and then to chat with SOTA AI models:
+Select multiple files(Windows: ctrl+, MacOS: command+) or some collection in main window of Zotero, and then to chat with AI models:
 - There are some built-in prompts, such as generating literature review, theoretical frameworks, and future directions etc.
 - You can also directly input any words or prompts to chat.